SamsadSajid/payment-gateway-challenge-go/README.md

+# payment-gateway-challenge-go

+A Golang based payment gateway that merchant can use to capture their payment requests.
+The gateway validates requests and send it to the acquired bank and return the response to the merchant.

+# Test

+- Run unit tests: `make test`
+- Run integration tests: `make test-integration`.

+The integration test requires the bank docker container in running state.
+However, you do not need to run any command to launch the container.
+The `make` command will launch the container.
+If the container is already running, the above command will just run the integration tests.

+All tests are run in parallel mode to reduce test running time.

+Documentation can be found in [architecture decisions](docs/architecture/decisions/0002-implement-payment-gateway-api-interface.md) file

 # Instructions for candidates

 This is the Go version of the Payment Gateway challenge.
 If you haven't already read the [README.md](https://github.com/cko-recruitment/.github/tree/beta) in the root of this organisation, please do so now.